Koch Core Values

 - If you are unsure about a project or task, ask questions.

-- Follow-up – don’t wait for someone to fail (email, email, email, slack, slack, slack).
+- Always follow-up – don’t wait for someone to fail.

 Results